dasch-swiss/dsp-tools/docs/create_ontology.md

   has to have the form _prefix_:_resourceclassname_.
 - _labels_: Language dependent, human readable names
 - _comments_: Language dependend comments (optional)
-- _properties_: Array of property definition for this resource class.
+- _cardinalities_: Array of the properties for this resource class (see below)

 Example: